Spiritual Leader Bhaiyyu Maharaj Shoots Himself In Head, Commits Suicide

-Reports suggest Bhayyuji Maharaj, whose name is Uday Singh Deshmukh, shot himself over "domestic issues".
-He was taken to Bombay hospital in Indore.
+Reports suggest Bhaiyyuji Maharaj, born Uday Singh Deshmukh, shot himself over "domestic issues" at his ashram in Indore.
+The police have reportedly found a suicide note that indicated that the 50-year-old was "depressed".
+He was declared dead at the Bombay hospital in Indore.

+"Bhayyuji Maharaj has been brought here in serious condition.
+Through investigation, it has been found that he shot himself," police officer Jayant Rathore told reporters before it was confirmed that the guru had died.

+Among the first to express his grief was Chief Minister Shivraj Singh Chouhan, who had provoked opposition anger earlier this year by appointing Bhaiyyu Maharaj and four other "sadhus" as ministers.

 The self-styled guru was known for his links with influential politicians and businessmen.
 He reportedly counted Maharashtra Chief Minister Devendra Fadnavis and legendary singer Lata Mangeshkar among his followers.